 Silbermann instead decided to double down and focus his energy on building something—a virtual online pin board that would blossom into a new addiction for women all over the world.

 Ben turned his love for collecting into Pinterest.
 He teamed up with Paul Sciarra and Evan Sharp in November of 2009 to create technology that allowed people to collect things of interest and store them in one place.
 Pinterest launched in March of 2010.

 Ben Silberman’s journey is indeed an inspiring one.
 The fact that he was able to switch gears at the drop of a dime and pursue his interests is an amazing feat.

-Let’s not forget that this man finished at Yale with a liberal arts degree in political science.
+Let’s not forget that he finished at Yale with a liberal arts degree in political science.
 He had no technical background and was able to network with the right people to share his vision and create Pinterest.

-Silbermann stresses the importance of choosing an environment filled with like-minded inspirational people even if you have no idea what it is you want to do exactly.
+Silbermann stresses the importance of choosing an environment filled with like-minded inspirational people even if you have no idea what it is you want to do.
 Just being in the mix and mingling with innovative people can open up a whole new world of ideas.

 Photo by Alt Summit